 On the large scale deployment this is addressed with two mechanisms.
 Firstly, eliminating the use of spike source files and developing an interface to pass rate-coded input as real-time “live” spike injections using the SpiNNaker UDP interface.
 Due to the scale of simultaneous spike injection channels required (500+), this was developed in C as a threaded application.
 The resultant C library is made available as an open source output (see section below on published software).

 Secondly, a model was developed whereby the Poisson-based spiking of a whole population (VR cluster in this case) can be made to depend linearly on the spike rate of a single driving neuron.
-This means that the external input generator need only generate and transmit spikes for a single neuron per VR, rather an entire cluster (30 times larger).
+This means that the external input generator need only generate and transmit spikes for a single neuron per VR, rather than an entire cluster (30 times larger).
 This mechanism is detailed in the supplementary material of (Diamond et al., 2016), see

 http://journal.frontiersin.org/file/downloadfile/37235/octet-stream/Supplementary Material.PDF/31/2/164125.

 Spike collection and output bandwidth